ahadsenja/noteapp-angular/README.md

 This project is about simple CRUD application using Angular and NodeJs.

-The angular code is build by me, while node js code i clone from here `https://github.com/callicoder/node-easy-notes-app.git`.
+The angular code is build by me, while node js code i clone from here [CalliCoder](https://github.com/callicoder/node-easy-notes-app).
+This is the url repository `https://github.com/callicoder/node-easy-notes-app.git`.

 So, if you want to try to clone and run this project, you need to clone that nodejs project repository too.